 One of the main benefits of that is that as a result of being non discoverable we have a ton of unique data graph contributors and better scaling accuracy.
 Since we constantly rebuild our graph, with more and better data and more unique data, we create a flywheel of a better understanding of identity.

-I think the things to highlight are ultimately that we have billions and billions of representations that expand across 45 years of historical data.
+I think the things to highlight are ultimately that we have billions and billions of representations.
 For any of our customers who are primarily coming through onboarding , this is ultimately the foundation for how we were able to achieve our scale and accuracy in the online world.

 - We can tie an average of 12 historical and current pieces of DID to individuals in the strong parts of our graph